Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 To track these Events, we use the `TelemetryClient` object provided through Dependency Injection.
 Here's an example from the CartController of how the code tracks the AddToCart event.
-You can also see additional details captured with the even such as concertId and the number of tickets.
+You can also see additional details captured with the event such as concertId and the number of tickets.
 Using [Kusto Query Language (KQL)](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/) we can examine this data for reporting and monitoring in Azure.